Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestClock"

-Re-exports all named exports from the "effect/TestClock" module as "TestClock".
+Re-exports all named exports from the "effect/TestClock" module as `TestClock`.

 **Signature**